ArtesOscuras/Notes/abusing_DACLs/WriteOwner.md

 This part is under construction.

-You will find interesting information in this source:
+Interesting articles for the moment:

 https://www.hackingarticles.in/abusing-ad-dacl-writeowner/